Student Handbook

 Lost & Found

 Found items are kept in or near the school office.
 Found items that are identified with the student’s name will be returned.
 With this in mind, please remember to label your student’s clothing and supplies.
 Items not claimed will be given to a charitable organization.
-Articles lost on busses are usually kept by the individual driver for a period of time and are then turned into the lost and found department at the bus garage.
+Articles lost on buses are usually kept by the individual driver for a period of time and are then turned into the lost and found department at the bus garage.
 You may contact the bus garage at 458-3300.

 Newsletter